 You have to tap into their pain points, learn what makes them tick – and what they best respond to.
 They’re coming to you for guidance and that means increasing your knowledge about the niche topic – from evergreen fundamentals to cutting edge research and opportunities for solutions.

-When you learn these things, you can use it so many different areas of your online business.
-You’ll be able to create targeted blog posts that speak to exactly what they need to hear.
+When you learn these things, you can use what you’ve learned in so many different areas of your online business.
+You’ll be able to create targeted blog posts that speak about exactly what they need to hear.

 Your emails will address topics they’ve been wanting to learn more about.
 Your social media posts will generate discussions with others who are seeking the same information.

 But you’ll also be able to create the best promotions and info products that will convert into commissions and profits for you.
 This is all a result of you caring about how you lead your audience, and it begins with knowing how to conduct thorough research so you can learn and share information with your followers.

 The first thing you want to do is create a file or place where all of your research ideas are stored.
 This can be digital or tangible, if you prefer to write in a spiral notebook or notepad.

 You’ll be preparing your business for quicker results when you take care of this early on because when the time comes for you to create content, you can quickly and easily pull from your files to see what needs to be covered, and you can use it to track which topics you’ve already created content for as well.

 Sit down and do a brainstorming session of what you already know about the niche topic.
 This can be things you experienced yourself, such as losing weight, earning money online, or learning how to motivate yourself, for example – depending on your niche topic.

 Start by mapping out all of the questions you had when you first developed an interested or need in this niche.
 These questions will come in handy for future info product development and to showcase your expertise.